zakirhussainoseda/test1_openlane/README.md

 openlane_new_tutorial
 <br/>
-To lauch the openlane command prompt type in the terminal where the OpenLane folder is cd OpenLane make mount
+<br/>To lauch the openlane command prompt type in the terminal where the OpenLane folder is
+cd OpenLane
+make mount
 <br/>
-To create the design type the following command in the terminal ./flow.tcl -design <design_name> -init_design_config -add_to_designs -config_file config.tcl
+<br/>To create the design type the following command in the terminal
+./flow.tcl -design <design_name> -init_design_config -add_to_designs -config_file config.tcl
 <br/>
-To run openlane interactively
+<br/>To run openlane interactively
-You may run the flow interactively by using the -interactive option:
+<br/>You may run the flow interactively by using the -interactive option:
 ./flow.tcl -interactive
 <br/>
 A tcl shell will be opened where the openlane package is automatically sourced: